-Hydrating ingredients include electrolytes as well as fruits and vegetables that are high in water content.
+Hydrating ingredients for water include electrolytes as well as fruits and vegetables that are high in water content.

 Electrolytes are minerals that your heart, muscles and nerves need to work well.
 They move nutrients into your cells and take waste out of them.
 Electrolytes also balance the amount of water that’s in your body.
 You can find them in both foods and drinks.

 Sports drinks are great sources of electrolytes.
 However, like other store-bought drinks, they can be high in sugar and contain a high amount of sodium.
 However, juices and smoothies you make with fruits and vegetables are equally delicious and keep you hydrated.

 Try some of these ingredients in your own homemade electrolyte drink recipes: